LeonardoESousa/LeoX/README.md

 1. For spectrum simulations:

     - Create a folder for your project.
 Add the log file for the frequency calculation to your folder.
 Run the lx command.
 Choose option 1 and follow the instructions to select the parameters of the calculation.
-    - Add a bash script file to the folder.
+    - Add a bash script file to the folder to control execution.
 This file depends on which batch system you use.
-Examples of this file for users of slurm or task spooler (ts) are presented in the batch_examples folder.
+Examples for users of slurm or task spooler (ts) are presented [here](https://github.com/LeonardoESousa/LeoX/tree/master/batch_examples).
     - Run the `lx` command again, choose option 2 and follow the instructions.
 Once the calculations are running, you may use option 4 to check the progress or option 9 to abort.
     - Once all calculations are done, run the `lx` command and choose option 3.
 Follow the instructions to set the parameters and the spectrum will be generated.